hamaluik/blog.hamaluik.ca/data/Post/2014-10-05-swept-aabb-collision-using-minkowski-difference.md

 ---
 title: Swept AABB Collision Detection Using the Minkowski Difference
 slug: swept-aabb-collision-using-minkowski-difference
-summary: Continuing on from yesterday’s post where I explored detecting discrete collisions using Minkowski differences, today I’m going to talk about detecting continuous collisions using Minkowski differences (again, focusing solely on axis-aligned bounding boxes).
-Continuous collision detection is essential in any game where you have fast-moving objects and/or low frame rates.
-It adds slightly more complexity to the discrete collision detection algorithm, but the advantages far outweigh the costs in this case!
 author: kenton
-published: 2014-10-04 16:47:13
+published: 2014-10-05 16:47:13
 category: programming
 tags: OpenFL, Haxe, Collision Detection
-image: /assets/images/swept-aabb-collision-minkowski/raytrace_hit.png
+preview_image: /assets/images/swept-aabb-collision-minkowski/raytrace_hit.png
+preview_summary: Continuing on from yesterday’s post where I explored detecting discrete collisions using Minkowski differences, today I’m going to talk about detecting continuous collisions using Minkowski differences (again, focusing solely on axis-aligned bounding boxes).
+Continuous collision detection is essential in any game where you have fast-moving objects and/or low frame rates.
+It adds slightly more complexity to the discrete collision detection algorithm, but the advantages far outweigh the costs in this case!
 ---

 Continuing on from [yesterday's post](http://hamaluik.com/posts/simple-aabb-collision-using-the-minkowski-difference/) where I explored detecting discrete collisions using Minkowski differences, today I'm going to talk about detecting **continuous** collisions using Minkowski differences (again, focusing solely on axis-aligned bounding boxes).
 Continuous collision detection is essential in any game where you have fast-moving objects and/or low frame rates.
 It adds slightly more complexity to the discrete collision detection algorithm, but the advantages far outweigh the costs in this case!